ModelEarth/data-pipeline/timelines/prep/all/README.md

 Each year, at the end of April (or later... was Nov in 2019), get the latest industry file.

+Outputs SQLite script for years.

-This generates a sqlite file for eadh year: zcta_2013.SQL.txt, etc.
+This generates a sqlite file for each year: zcta_2013.SQL.txt, etc.

 	python automate.py zcta.SQL.txt

-Then run:
+Then run to send .csv output to data folder:

 	./run.sh